yogat3ch/writing/Dynamic Voting System.md

 #### Refinement
 During the refinement phase, no language may be added that would extend the proposal beyond the initial scope of the legislation determined at the outset of the Refinement phase.
-The legislation can be broken into sections, implementation plans can be elaborate, edge cases can be considered and accounted for.
+The legislation can be broken into sections, implementation plans can be elaborated, edge cases can be considered and accounted for.
 A special **Structured Text interface** mode may be activated by any user perusing a piece of legislation in the refinement phase.
 This interface is derived from an algorithmic parsing of the legislation into structured chunks based on section, sentence, clause and word.
 Each chunk may be:
 - suggested upon